jcho0106/jcho0106.github.io/index.md

     Lab 4, part 2 was a favorite because it was the first lab that felt like we had created a game.
 I was able to use if and else statements for the first time to guess the secret number in the guessing game.

-* Lab 7
+* Lab 6

-    Lab 7, part 2 was a favorite because I have taken a few basic intro computer science classes in middle and highschool and Blackjack was always shown as the example but never actually taught.
+    Lab 6, part 2 was a favorite because I have taken a few basic intro computer science classes in middle and highschool and Blackjack was always shown as the example but never actually taught.
 It was really cool to finally learn.
-I was able to learn how to write functions of Blackjack hand without the number of Aces dealt mattering.
+I was able to learn how to write functions of Blackjack that correctly follows the rules of Blackjack.

 * Lab 8